dbpunk-labs/db3/README.md

 Together, we can make db3 network better!

-# The Relationship Between Roles
+# The internal of db3

 ![relationship](./docs/images/db3-overview.svg)